MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/plan-long-and-short-term-data-storage.md

 6. In DPM Administrator Console on the library server, perform a rescan.
 Then perform a rescan or refresh on each of the library client computers.

     The quickest way to see all media on all of the DPM servers is to perform a rescan on each, followed by a detailed inventory.
 Next, on any one of the servers, mark a number of media as free, and then perform a refresh on the other servers.
-    After you've configured library sharing, you can use the shared tape library as if it were attached to each DPM server.
+    After you configure library sharing, you can use the shared tape library as if it were attached to each DPM server.

 ## Next steps

-After planning your storage, if you are considering tape storage, see the article, [Identify compatible tape libraries](identify-compatible-tape-libraries.md).
+After planning your storage, if you want to use tape storage, see [Identify compatible tape libraries](identify-compatible-tape-libraries.md).

-If you are ready to install DPM, see the article, [Install DPM](install-dpm.md).
+When you're ready to install DPM, see [Install DPM](install-dpm.md).